cyanzhong/docs.taio.app/docs/README.md

 ## FAQ

-Some questions are asked a lot, we have prepared a [FAQ](faq.md) list for them and will keep it updated in the future.
+Some questions are asked a lot, we have prepared a [FAQ](faq.md) list for them and will keep it updated in future.

 ## Dev Notes